BrockCruess/Cardano-Scam-Token-Registry/README.md

 A bot monitors every incoming token to the `$sendscams` wallet address.
 The CIP-14 Asset Fingerprint of each token is appended hashed-out to the `scam-token-list` file in the GitHub repo.
 Already existing token asset fingerprints are ignored.
 Contributors to the GitHub repo can then review newly appended token asset fingerprints to determine whether they're malicious or valid.
 Malicious tokens are committed (hash mark removed).
 Valid tokens are left hashed-out to prevent future duplicate reviews.
 Scam tokens that were sent to the the wallet before the bot was created were manually added so the list is up-to-date.

 ## Community Helps Community
 Anyone in the community can use this registry to create their own scam token detection tool.
 Wallets can use it to create a warning feature for scam tokens.
 Marketplaces can use it to filter out scam tokens entirely from their platform.
-The formatting of the registry is intentionally very simple, line-separated and ignorable lines hashed out, so that it can easily be handled by any
+The formatting of the registry is intentionally very simple, line-separated and ignorable lines hashed out, so that it can easily be handled by any backend.

 > [!TIP]
 > Example Scam Token parsing using Python: